 This website will help you calculate exactly how much your organization loses when a physician position goes unfilled — by the days, by the number of searches conducted, and by annual revenue lost.

-You’ll also see the dramatic cost difference that shortening time-to-fill — by just 5% — can make on your bottom line.
+You’ll also see the dramatic cost difference that shortening time-to-fill—by just 5%—can make on your bottom line.
 Though many people understand the benefits of strong recruitment, rarely do they have an actual figure or goal to strive for.

 Ask your CFO or organizational decision maker to provide you with the numbers below for your organization, or have him or her join you and enter the numbers together to calculate the lost revenue of a missing physician.
+If you don’t have any of this information, you can review the national averages.

 Don’t worry about the formatting in these boxes.
 Just enter your numbers and we’ll take care of the formatting.